Skip to Main Content

 Prerequisites

-There is no formal admission process to the College of Business, though students are strongly encouraged to meet with the Director of Undergraduate Studies (their COB advisor) and/or their faculty mentor each year to ensure the student is making accurate progress.
+There is no formal admission process to the College of Business, though students are strongly encouraged to meet with a College of Business Advisor to ensure the student is making accurate progress.
 Many upper level courses have multiple prerequisites, so it is important for students to ensure they are taking the appropriate courses in the appropriate order.

 Many courses teach new content that relies on a student understanding content learned in a previous course.
 If a student takes a course that they have not met the prerequisites for, they may be unsuccessful.
 Meeting the prerequisites ensure that a student will have the appropriate level of knowledge before advancing in their program.